Welsh-Revenue-Authority/property-data-poc/en/_posts/2022-03-02-what-do-we-mean-by-a-data-platform.md

 ## Platforms meet the needs of teams designing services

 A good platform is more than just a dataset.
-They need to be designed with the needs of teams designing services in mind.
+It needs to be [designed with the needs of teams designing services in mind](https://platformland.github.io/playbook/book/text/self-service.html).
 That means they are well documented, easy to find and stable.
 The data conforms to open standards and has clear provenance.
 Ideally a service team should be able to pick up and use a platform unaided.

 ![Mockups of government branded API services for tax zones and checking iof a property is in  Wales](/property-data-poc/assets/images/rules-en.png)